marchelleimanuel/project-wheelhub/README.md

 ```

 ## Demo
-Check out the demo video of Shoeshine:
+Check out the demo video of Wheel Hub: